Skip to content Skip to navigation

 The artist behind the sculpture

 Martin Hjalmar Holmgren (1921–1969) was a Swedish sculptor and illustrator.
 He trained as an art teacher in Stockholm and graduated in 1944.
-Holmgren had his artistic breakthrough in 1950 and worked with both abstract and figurative forms.
-His works often explore themes such as loneliness and anxiety, seen for example in the use of space between figures as an expressive element.
-In addition to Lund, his public artworks can be found in cities such as Landskrona, Stockholm and Norrköping.
+Holmgren made his artistic breakthrough in 1950 and worked with both abstract and figurative forms.
+Themes such as loneliness and anxiety often recurred in his works, with empty spaces and voids becoming an integral part of the expression.

-Art in trouble
+Art in pieces

-Latest update July 8, 2025
+Latest update August 28, 2025